-In an office, you are always walking around, going to meetings and having lunchtime catch-ups in the kitchen.
+In an office, you are always walking around, going to meetings, having civil discourse and having lunchtime catch-ups in the kitchen.
 At home, you are sat on your sofa or desk and probably, suffering from a bit of cabin fever.
 Invest in an adjustable desk that can be at your sitting and standing height.

 If you can’t afford an adjustable desk, opt for a laptop stand instead.
 Place it on your desk so that you can type away while walking on the treadmill or having an afternoon spin session.
 Talk about multitasking!

 Switching up your set up throughout the day can make a world of difference in your attitude.
 An ergonomic desk chair will also significantly improve your posture and comfort when sitting down as well.

 Aesthetic stationery motivates and inspires me to be more organised.
 A pretty notebook is nice, but a planner with daily to-do lists, monthly goals and a clear weekly layout will benefit you more.
 Spending a little more on a good quality notebook, diary, and daily planner will save you a lot of stress in the long run.

 Comfort is key.
 Invest in a pair of comfortable cashmere joggers and a few women’s tops that look professional for Zoom meetings.
 Opt for cosy socks to keep your feet warm in the winter months, and don’t forget to have a jumper nearby.
 You don’t want to end up freezing halfway through a Teams meeting.

 Typing on your laptop’s keyboard and using a built-in touchpad can cause wrist problems.
 Buy a separate mouse and keyboard to keep your wrists moving freely.
 They aren’t too expensive, either!